Andrew Agozzino: Professional

 A year later, after leaving St. Louis as a free agent, Agozzino opted to return to his original club, the Colorado Avalanche, in signing a two-year, two-way contract.
 He primarily played with the Avalanche's AHL affiliates, the San Antonio Rampage and then the Colorado Eagles.
 In the 2018–19 season, Agozzino was named an alternate captain of the Eagles.
 He was also named to the 2019 AHL All-Star game that season.
 Agozzino scored his first NHL goal in the Avalanche's 3–0 win over the Vegas Golden Knights on February 19, 2019.
 He got into eleven games with the Avalanche in 2018–19.

 As a free agent at the conclusion of his contract with the Avalanche, Agozzino left to sign a two-year, two-way $700,000 contract with the Pittsburgh Penguins on July 1, 2019.
-He began the 2019–20 season with AHL affiliate, the Wilkes-Barre/Scranton Penguins but was called up played a single game with the Penguins due to injuries.
+He began the 2019–20 season with their AHL affiliate, the Wilkes-Barre/Scranton Penguins but was called up played a single game with the Penguins due to injuries.
 He played in the 2020 AHL All-Star Game.
 In a second recall to the NHL, Agozzino made a career best 17 appearances with the Penguins, notching two assists.
 At the trade deadline, Agozzino was placed on waivers by the Penguins and claimed the following day by the Anaheim Ducks on February 24, 2020.
 He appeared in three games with Anaheim and 31 games for their AHL affiliate, the San Diego Gulls.

 On July 28, 2021, Agozzino was signed as a free agent to a one-year, two-way contract with the Ottawa Senators.
 He appeared in one game for Ottawa and led their AHL affiliate, the Belleville Senators in goals that season.

 In the offseason, having left the Senators as a free agent, Agozzino was signed to a two-year, two-way contract with the San Jose Sharks on July 13, 2022.
+He was brought to San Jose to be a leader within the locker room with the Sharks AHL affiliate, the San Jose Barracuda.
+In his first season with the Barracuda, he finished first on the team in points with 61 in 63 games.
+He was recalled by the Sharks on March 20, 2023, and played in four games, tallying three points.

+On June 27, 2023, Agozzino was traded by the Sharks in a return to the Anaheim Ducks organization in exchange for pending free agent Andrej Šustr.
+Agozzino failed to make the Ducks roster out of training camp and was waived by the team.
+After going unclaimed, he was assigned to the San Diego Gulls to begin the 2023–24 season.

+Agozzino ended his second stint with the Ducks at the conclusion of his contract and was signed to a two-year, two-way contract with the Utah Mammoth (then the Utah Hockey Club) on July 2, 2024.
+After going unclaimed on waivers, Agozzino was assigned to Utah's AHL affiliate, the Tucson Roadrunners for the 2024–25 season.